 Am I a good candidate?

-These treatments are beneficial for patients who want to stay healthy and active, or who are dealing with chronic joint or soft tissue pain.
+Regenerative medicine treatments are beneficial for patients who want to stay healthy and active, or who are dealing with chronic joint or soft tissue pain.
 Exceptions include patients with specific medical conditions, or who are taking certain medications.
 Overall these injections have demonstrated that they are safe and have no known long-term adverse side effects.

 Dr. Steven Stulc is a kind, gentle caring doctor who really listens to you!
 None better.